Post by Author : Himanshu Jain

 Continue reading

+This article is for ex-pats who are debating with themselves about buying a house in Japan.
 Many foreigners who plan to stay for thelong term in Japan wonder if they should buy ahouse or apartment or rent a place.
 I myself spent over a decade as an ex-pat living in rented apartments before finally buying a house in Japan.
-The main reason behind this debate is Japan’s real estate depreciation.
-In many other countries, the decision
+The

 Continue reading